PHOM Indicator Report of Obesity Among Children and Adolescents

 How Are We Doing?The percentage of obese children in Utah has increased dramatically over the past decade.
-From 1994 to 2012 the number of obese third grade boys increased by 105%, from 6.0% in 1994 to 12.3% in 2012.
-The percentage of obese third grade girls increased by 40% over the same time period.
-In 2012, 8.4% of third grade girls were obese compared to 6.0 percent in 1994.
+From 1994 to 2012 the number of obese third grade boys increased by 105 percent, from 6.0 percent in 1994 to 12.3 percent in 2012.
+The percentage of obese third grade girls increased by 40 percent over the same time period.
+In 2012, 8.4 percent of third grade girls were obese compared to 6.0 percent in 1994.
 Childhood obesity in Utah seems to have leveled off since 2010.
 In 2014 10.4% of boys and 8.2%of girls were obese.

-Among adolescents, in 2011 8.6% of public high school students were obese; boys were almost three times as likely as girls to be obese (12.2% compared to 4.4%).
+Among adolescents, in 2013 6.4 percent of public high school students were obese; boys were almost twice as likely as girls to be obese (8.3% compared to 4.4%).
 The adolescent obesity rate nationally is double Utah's rate, where 13.7% of U.S. adolescents were obese.

 The obesity rate in 2013 among adolescents in grades 8, 10 and 12 was lower in Summit County Local Health District (4.1%), Davis County (5.7%), and Utah County (7.3%) than the state rate (8.9%).

 It is likely that these data, based on self-reported height and weight, under represent the prevalence of overweight or obesity among high school students.